Software-Research-Lab/freetools/README.md

 ## Freetools

-[Free tools](https://github.com/ladooniani/freetools/releases) is a desktop application software subset of small, quick, and handy tools with minimal and useful setup of control and functionality, created and used in [TAI lab](https://ladooniani.github.io/tailab/) workflow environment.
+[Free tools](https://github.com/ladooniani/freetools/releases) is a desktop application software subset of small, quick, and handy tools with minimal and useful setup of control and functionality, created and used in the [TAI lab](https://ladooniani.github.io/tailab/) workflow environment.

 ## Tools